ioccc-src/winner/2012/endoh1/README.md

 changed by pressure force, viscosity force, and external force (i.e., gravity).

 This program reads a text from standard input, and uses it as an initial configuration of the particles.
-The character `#` represents "wall particle" (a particle with fixed position), and any other non-space characters represent free particles.
+The character `#` represents a "wall particle" (a particle with a fixed position), and any other non-space characters represent free particles.

 The compilation options `-DG=1 -DP=4 -DV=8` represent, respectively, the factor